Other Exemptions - Eligibility Criteria

 1. Any real estate used and owned as a homestead, less any portion thereof used for commercial purposes, by any quadriplegic shall be exempt from taxation.

-2. Any real estate used and owned as a homestead, less any portion thereof used for commercial purposes, by a quadriplegic, hemiplegic or other totally and permanently disabled person, as defined in Section 196.012(10), Florida Statutes, who must use a wheelchair for mobility or who is legally blind, shall be exempt from taxation.
+2. Any real estate used and owned as a homestead, less any portion thereof used for commercial purposes, by a paraplegic, hemiplegic or other totally and permanently disabled person, as defined in Section 196.012(11), Florida Statutes, who must use a wheelchair for mobility or who is legally blind, shall be exempt from taxation.

 Persons entitled to the exemption under number two (2) above, must be a permanent resident of the State of Florida as of January 1st of the year of assessment.
-Also, the prior year gross income of all persons residing in or upon the homestead shall not exceed $26,350 adjusted annually by the percentage change of the average cost of living index issued by the United States Department of Labor.
+Applicants must meet annual limited-income requirements in order to receive the exemption.
+(For the 2024 exemption, prior year gross income of all persons residing in or upon the homestead cannot exceed $35,693.
+This is adjusted annually by the percentage change of the average cost of living index issued by the United States Department of Labor.)
 Gross income shall include United States Department of Veterans Affairs benefits and any social security benefits paid to the persons.
 A statement of gross income* must accompany the application.
 If filing for the first time, please bring a certificate** from two (2) licensed doctors of this state or a letter from the United States Department of Veterans Affairs.
 (Required by law.)

 * Statement of Gross Income (16K .pdf)